eliasbagley/eliasbagley.github.io/_posts/2015-10-23-gradle-script-for-bintray-upload.markdown

 }
 ```

-Then, you can keep configuration info in `local.properties`
+Then, you can keep configuration info in `local.properties`.
+Replace the placeholders with the real values.

 ```
 bintray.apikey=KEY